Atlas Fountain

 The Atlas Fountain stands in the grounds of Castle Howard, North Yorkshire, England.
 It has been designated a Grade I listed building and is now recorded in the National Heritage List for England, maintained by Historic England.

 History

 The Atlas Fountain and pond dates from 1850.
-It was exhibited at The Great Exhibition prior to installation.
+There are claims it was exhibited at The Great Exhibition prior to installation; however that was a different fountain by John Thomas (surmounted by Acis & Galatea, rather than Atlas) which was subsequently installed at Preston Hall, Aylesford.